Last Lecture, Faculty of Education, Haifa University |

 though unification is not worthy in every situation.

-Above all else it is important for love to be present in a way that makes it supreme,
+Above all else it is important for love to be present in a way that

 So as to enable us to offer praise, while critiquing who were,